One of the many great things about sailing on the Disney Dream is the abundance of characters you’ll find onboard.

 - disney dream characters

-- characters on disney dream ship
+- characters you can meet on disney dream

 - how to get character pictures on disney dream

 - which characters are in disney dream wishes

 - which of the Disney characters youll meet at night

 Following on from my last article about arriving at Port Canaveral, here I’ll cover what you can expect on your first day (or rather half day) on board the Disney Dream.

 What you do when you first get on board will depend on a number of things.
 Firstly, what time you board will be a major factor in what you’re able to do.
 Also, if you’ve managed to book things like Palo, Remy, spa, etc online, and have the dining seating you want, you won’t need to go and book / change them.